Mikuel210/ProtoFlow/README.md

 - An architecture in which a server manages systems and protocols and clients interact with it
 - A cross-platform app for clients to interact with their systems and protocols
-	- An interface that allows you to open systems and protocols, to close protocol instances and to open new ones
-	- An interface for each system and protocol instance in which they define UI elements for users to interact with them
 - A C# DSL for creating your own systems and protocols
-	- A UI framework to interact with the client app
-	- A framework to interact with clients and perform native actions
-	- A framework for data serialization

 ## Examples